ESPRI-Mod/synda/sdt/doc/command_reference.md

 Perform an upgrade (retrieve new version for all selection files)

 ```
-usage: synda upgrade [-h] [-z] [-y] [parameter [parameter ...]]
+usage: synda upgrade [-h] [-z] [-y] [-i] [parameter [parameter ...]]

 positional arguments:
   parameter          search parameters.
 Format is name=value1,value2.. ...
 Most of the time, parameter name can be omitted.

 optional arguments:
   -h, --help         show this help message and exit
   -z, --dry_run
   -y, --yes          assume "yes" as answer to all prompts and run non-interactively
+  -i, --incremental  Install files which appeared since last run (experimental)
 ```

 ### variable